 Additional funding was garnered from Blue Cross Blue Shield of Delaware and Verizon Wireless to continue this project into 2011.

-In 2009, DCADV received a grant from the U.S. Department of Justice Office of Violence Against Women to improve the response to victims of domestic violence who have disabilities, including mental illness, by enhancing services and resources in Delaware.
-With the National Alliance on Mental Illness of Delaware and the Center for Disabilities Studies at the University of Delaware, DCADV has embarked on a three-year collaboration to examine the current state of services to individuals with disabilities who encounter domestic violence using a Trauma-Informed Approach.
+In 2010, DCADV received a grant from the U.S. Department of Justice Office of Violence Against Women to improve the response to victims of intimate partner violence who have a disability and/or mental illness, by enhancing services and resources in Delaware.
+With the National Alliance on Mental Illness of Delaware and the Center for Disabilities Studies at the University of Delaware, DCADV embarked on a four-year First State Equal Access to Safety Collaboration to examine the current state of services to individuals with disabilities and/or mental illness who encounter intimate partner violence.
+The Collaboration’s Needs Assessment Report and Strategic Plan have been approved by the Office of Violence Against Women.